-#2 Updated by Tim Serong 12 months ago
+#2 Updated by Tim Serong about 1 year ago

 It's not just orchestrator CLI commands -- it's all mgr module commands that are forced to execute sequentially.
 Try issuing "device ls", then pause your external orchestrator, press CTRL+C, then try to run a non-orchestrator mgr CLI command, e.g.: `ceph osd status`.
 In my testing, this unrelated command will also block, because mgr is stuck waiting for the orchestrator command to complete.

 #4 Updated by Sebastian Wagner 5 months ago

 my 2 cents: